 Four years in the making, the program is rooted in evidence-based strategies that follow UNICEF's proven approach to addressing the needs of vulnerable children caught in the international refugee and migrant crisis.

-UNICEF USA, in consultation with partners, will work to support the strengthening and expansion of partners' good work and existing protection measures for immigrant children who have crossed the border into the U.S. These activities include:
+UNICEF and UNICEF USA, in consultation with partners, are working to support the strengthening and expansion of partners' good work and existing protection measures for refugee and migrant children who have crossed the border into the U.S. This includes strengthening cross-border cooperation, scaling up and advocating for alternatives to detention, and combatting xenophobia:

-- Advocacy: develop advocacy and communication campaign promoting the message that migrant children are children first; advocate for the equal treatment of children; brief congressional members on the situation in the region
+- Combatting Racism and Xenophobia: Promoting the message that migrant children are children first by advocating for the fair treatment of children and briefing congressional members about the regional circumstances

 As displaced and migrant children seeking safety make the dangerous journey across the border into the U.S., UNICEF will be there to support them every step of the way